The Ultimate Guide to GIS Data 2021

 Who are the best GIS Data providers?

 Finding the right GIS Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular GIS Data providers that you might want to buy GIS Data from are DestinyCS, SETLD, Esri Data & Maps, MBI Geodata, and Teragence.
+Popular GIS Data providers that you might want to buy GIS Data from are DDS Digital Data Services, MBI Geodata, MariTrace, Wikiroutes, and Teragence.

 Where can I buy GIS Data?

 Data providers and vendors listed on Datarade sell GIS Data products and samples.
-Popular GIS Data products and datasets available on our platform are Digital administrative and postcode boundaries by DDS Digital Data Services, Global Area Boundaries by MBI Geodata, and PLZ8 Germany and PLZ8 Germany XXL by DDS Digital Data Services.
+Popular GIS Data products and datasets available on our platform are DDS Digital administrative and postcode boundaries (11100 municipalities covered) by DDS Digital Data Services, MBI Geodata- Global Area Boundaries (for postcodes & administrative boundaries) by MBI Geodata, and Wikiroutes Global Public Transportation Routes Database (Routes, Stops, Stations Worldwide) by Wikiroutes.

 How can I get GIS Data?